Issue

 Innovation

-Ultra-high-speed rail is a potential game changer and could create new opportunities with an innovative mode of transportation to support regional growth and livability.
-The investigative evaluation developed by the University of Washington is intended to help guide agencies and decision makers involved during the development of this type of project in the Cascadia Corridor to link British Columbia, Washington and Oregon.
+High-speed rail is a potential game-changer and could create new opportunities with an innovative mode of transportation to support regional growth and livability.
+The investigative evaluation developed by the University of Washington is intended to help guide agencies and decision makers involved in the development of this type of project in the Cascadia Corridor to link British Columbia, Washington, and Oregon.

 Materials